ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 segmentation of scenes from the DDD17 dataset (DAVIS Driving Dataset).
 Semantic segmentation (i.e. labelling different types of objects in an image) of street scenes had been a common application for deep neural networks.<br>
 So then what was the catch?
-Whereas traditional methods used camera images as input, EV-SegNet uses event-based data, a datatype that is notoriously unintuitive and hard to interpret for both human and computer brains.
+Whereas traditional methods use camera images as input, EV-SegNet uses event-based data, a datatype that is notoriously unintuitive and hard to interpret for both human and computer brains.
 As if the challenge was not large enough yet, no existing labeled dataset was available (at the time).<br>
 In the context of the 'Reproducibility project' for the Deep Learning course at Delft University of Technology, we attempted to reproduce the results presented in Alonso and Murillo's paper.
+This blogpost aims to clarify the main concepts form the original paper and presents the reproduction results.
 </i></b>

 ## Background Information